FlorianGrimm/Brimborium.Text/README.md

 # Brimborium.Text

-Utility/Helpers like SubString
+Utility/Helpers like StringSlice

-## Brimborium.Text.SubString
+## Brimborium.Text.StringSlice

 A memory lightweight variation to create substrings, without copy the string value itself.
 It's public readonly struct, other than ReadOnlySpan<char>, you can pass it around also in async methods.